unlearnai/representation_learning_for_transcriptomics/README.md

 [*Deep learning of representations for transcriptomics-based phenotype prediction.*](https://www.unlearn.health)

 This module contains a small python-based framework for implementing doubly-nested cross validation.
-The module contains three examples demonstrating the use of nested cross validation to evaluate performance of various prediction models on transcriptomics data.
+The module contains two examples demonstrating the use of nested cross validation to evaluate performance of various prediction models on transcriptomics data.
  One predicts a binary label using ridge regression as well as a random forest predictor.
 A second example uses Cox proportional hazards for cancer survival prediction from gene expression data.
  All of the examples of classifiers and regressors in this code dump are wrappers from